 Maybe it's the freedom of the road, or the price of gas.
 Whatever the reason, motorcycles have never been more popular.
 With more motorcycles on the road today, the Insurance Institute for Highway Safety (IIHS) has reported an alarming increase in motorcycle crashes.
 A total of 5,172 motorcyclists died in crashes in 2017.
 Motorcycle deaths accounted for 14 percent of all motor vehicle crash deaths in 2017 and were more than double the number of motorcyclist deaths in 1997.

 Why are motorcycles so much more dangerous than passenger vehicles?

 For starters, they aren’t as easy to see on the road by other drivers, making them far more vulnerable.
 Motorcycles are also less stable than passenger vehicles when braking or swerving during an emergency.
-When motorcyclists crash, there's no giant steel cage to protect them like with a car, so they are much more likely to be injured or killed in an accident.
+When motorcyclists crash, there's no giant steel cage or airbags to protect them like with a car, so they are much more likely to be injured or killed in an accident.

 So how do you, as a motorcyclist, stay a little safer on the road?
 Here are four suggestions: